New Feature: Connect Microsoft SharePoint with ContactMonkey.

 4. Gather continuous feedback

-During a period of rapid change, the most important thing is to check in on employees.
+During rapid change, the most important thing is to check in on employees.
 Gathering continuous employee feedback lets you gauge staff concerns before they become deal breakers for your team.

-Employers are no longer able to simply gauge employee engagement and satisfaction levels from in-person interactions.
-So honest feedback becomes vital.
+Employers can no longer gauge employee engagement and satisfaction levels from in-person interactions, so honest feedback becomes vital.

 5. Brace for the learning curve

 A hybrid workplace model is a popular feature across many companies—maybe even the future of work.
-But it’s still a big leap from how things were in the past.
+But it’s still a big leap from the past.
 Senior leaders and staff alike will need time to adapt.

 If you’re implementing an office-first hybrid model but notice some employees going entirely off the grid, don’t panic.
 Instead, take inventory of how you’re communicating your hybrid workplace policies.
 Speak with employees during your weekly meetings and provide effective employee feedback.

-On the other hand, if you notice that employees who are coming into the office are less excited or motivated in their work, ask them what can be improved.
+On the other hand, if you notice that employees who come into the office are less excited or motivated about their work, ask them what can be improved.

 With ContactMonkey, you can gather quick, continuous feedback using your employee pulse surveys.
-But employees can also use the same feedback channel to provide suggestions and allow you to make improvements to your hybrid office.
+Employees can also use the same feedback channel to provide suggestions and allow you to improve your hybrid office.

-Simply turn on anonymous commenting in your ContactMonkey template builder before embedding your message into Outlook or Gmail.
-Employees will be able to elaborate on their survey responses while feeling confident that anonymity is guaranteed.
+Turn on anonymous commenting in your ContactMonkey template builder before embedding your message into Outlook or Gmail.
+Employees can elaborate on their survey responses while confident that anonymity is guaranteed.

 How to Develop a Hybrid Workplace Strategy

-Once you’ve got an idea of how you want to introduce your hybrid workplace approach to your employees, the next step is to solidify your plans by developing a hybrid workplace strategy.
-This will outline specific actions you’ll take to ensure that your employees can succeed while adapting to this new working configuration.
+Once you’ve decided how you want to introduce your hybrid workplace approach to your employees, the next step is to solidify your plans by developing a hybrid workplace strategy.
+This strategy will outline specific actions you’ll take to ensure that your employees can succeed while adapting to this new working configuration.

-There are many ways to you can design your hybrid workplace strategy.
-One surefire way you can address the concerns of your employees is to conduct a hybrid workplace survey to get an idea of what issues are pressing for your employees.
-This kind of employee feedback will let you know how to structure your strategy and if any hybrid workplace technology is required to achieve your productivity goals.
+There are many ways to design your hybrid workplace strategy.
+One surefire way to address your employees’ concerns is to conduct a hybrid workplace survey to get an idea of what issues are pressing for them.
+This kind of employee feedback will inform you how to structure your strategy and if any hybrid workplace technology is required to achieve your productivity goals.

-After you’ve got collect your employees’ thoughts and prioritized their concerns, start building your strategy.
-This can be similar to your internal communications strategy, only specifically aimed at coordinating your in-office and remote employees.
+After you’ve collected your employees’ thoughts and prioritized their concerns, start building your strategy.
+This can be similar to your internal communications strategy, which only aims to coordinate your in-office and remote employees.
 Build content like the aforementioned hybrid workplace surveys, along with whatever other communications you need to send, and begin to schedule your sends and develop KPIs.

-A well-built hybrid workplace strategy should ensure that your employees are prepared to succeed from wherever they’re working, and that they’re receiving all the resources they need to do their jobs.
-It should also help you determine the efficiency of your hybrid workplace and highlight areas where you need to improve.
+A well-built hybrid workplace strategy should ensure that your employees are prepared to succeed from wherever they’re working and that they receive all the resources they need to do their jobs.
+It should also help you determine the efficiency of your hybrid workplace and highlight areas for improvement.

 Challenges of a hybrid workplace

 Some of the biggest challenges with hybrid work are collaboration and communication.
-Collaboration in a hybrid workplace can be hindered by physical distance and differing time zone, and communication in a hybrid workplace can be affected by similar factors.
+Physical distance and differing time zones can hinder collaboration in a hybrid workplace, and communication in a hybrid workplace can be affected by similar factors.

-This is where employee feedback excels: poll your employees to see what are their biggest challenges with hybrid work.
-Look for recurring issues and if your employees have suggested any preferred solutions to them.
+This is where employee feedback excels: poll your employees to see what their biggest challenges with hybrid work are.
+Look for recurring issues and whether your employees have suggested any preferred solutions.
 Create a selection of options and ask your employees which solution they’d prefer.
-Though this may seem like a lot to ask from your employees, it’s worth ironing out their concerns initially rather than letting their problems slow down their productivity over months or years.
+Though this may seem like a lot to ask your employees, it’s worth ironing out their concerns initially rather than letting their problems slow down their productivity over months or years.

-Ultimately, the better you address the concerns of your employees the more they’ll thrive in your hybrid workplace.
+Ultimately, the better you address your employees’ concerns, the more they’ll thrive in your hybrid workplace.
 If your existing employees are thrilled with how your company approaches hybrid work, then new employees are more likely to buy into that ideology.
-This cycle helps solidify your hybrid workplace culture as a point of pride, rather than a tenuous experiment.
+This cycle helps solidify your hybrid workplace culture as a point of pride rather than a tenuous experiment.

 It doesn’t look like the future of the office will resemble the past, but that’s not necessarily a bad thing.
 Organizations that choose to opt for a hybrid workplace can gain many advantages.
 The key is having proper internal communications planning, clear guidelines, and being straightforward about your expectations.
 With the right tools, you can ensure that employees stay connected and engaged whether they’re 6 or 6,000 feet apart.

-Embedded pulse surveys enable you to gather feedback and continuously make improvements to your hybrid workplace model.
-Meanwhile, in-depth analytics can give you peace-of-mind by ensuring that key messages are reaching your employeeswherever they may be.
+Embedded pulse surveys enable you to gather feedback and continuously improve your hybrid workplace model.
+Meanwhile, in-depth analytics can give you peace of mind by ensuring that key messages reach your employees—wherever they may be.